3-minute, No-Mess Easter Egg Decorating Ideas with Temporary Tattoos!

-Well, I’m pretty darn excited about this news because now, there are so many fun, easy holiday crafts I’m going to be trying with the stuff.
-PLUS, the April fools opportunities here could be epic.
-I’m thinking MONSTER sized back tat with adoring hubby’s face??
+Well I, for one, am pretty stoked about this news because now there are so many fun, easy holiday crafts I’m going to be making (and taking you along for the ride too!).
+PLUS, the April fools opportunities here could be pretty epic.
+Just sayin’.

 - hard-boiled eggs (room temperature)

 - temporary tattoo paper

 How to Create Photo Temporary Tattoos to Decorate Easter eggs

 This easy-peasy process will give you beautiful custom Easter egg designs faster than you can say “DIY temporary tattoo”.
 Ok, maybe not QUITE that fast, but the entire process only takes 3 minutes…so ALMOST that fast!

 1. Create a document on a computer with your desired image(s).

 The one negative about this blank temporary tattoo paper is that it’s pricey.
 And, it’s really a one-shot deal.
 Once you print on it and cut out your desired images, I don’t think it’s feasible to re-print onto the same page again.

 With that in mind, I decided to jam-pack my 8.5 x 11 sheet of tattoo paper with EVERY image that I could possibly imagine I’d want to put on an Easter egg…waste not, want not, right?

 I used Word to create my image document.
 It’s pretty easy to add images to the publishing view.
 I even used a cool feature that I hadn’t tried before in Word: the option to “remove background” which you can find under the “format picture” tab.